 To ensure an optimal and secure experience, please upgrade to the latest version of your browser.

-As anticipated, the Federal Reserve (the “Fed”) lowered the federal funds target rate by a quarter point at the September 18 Federal Open Market Committee (FOMC) meeting to 1.75%-2.00%.
-This was the second reduction of the target rate this year and the markets are anticipating further reductions in the federal funds rate in an effort to insulate the record-long U.S. economic expansion from slowing global growth.
-Many FOMC participants now see that the case for somewhat more accommodative policy has strengthened and the committee will continue to monitor economic data and will respond with policy changes when needed.
-The next FOMC meeting is scheduled for October 30.
+At its October 30 meeting, the Federal Open Market Committee (FOMC) lowered the federal funds target rate by a quarter point to 1.50%-1.75%.
+This was the third reduction of the target rate this year in an effort to insulate the record-long U.S. economic expansion from slowing global growth.
+The committee will continue to monitor economic data and will respond with policy changes when needed.
+The commentary provided hints at a pause for the next several meetings.
+The next FOMC meeting is scheduled for December 10-11.